marcusficner/iPhoneBlinkMRemote/README.markdown

 This project shows how you can control a BlinkM via a TouchOSC interface on your iPhone.

-In-Depth Tutorial coming soon on [www.marcusficner.de](http://www.marcusficner.de).
+In-Depth Tutorial available at [www.marcusficner.de](http://www.marcusficner.de).